-Once you’ve eliminated potential mechanical problems with your dishwasher, consider whether changing up how you load dishes into it might help improve performance.
+Once you’ve eliminated potential mechanical problems with your dishwasher, consider whether changing how you load dishes into it might help improve performance.
 Placing plates securely on their edges rather than flat helps ensure they get cleaned more efficiently while also reducing wear and tear on other items such as glasses and cutlery due to contact with them during washing cycles.
-With a few simple fixes like these done yourself at home, it’s likely that your dishwasher will soon be running smoothly again!
+With a few simple fixes like these done yourself at home, likely, your dishwasher will soon be running smoothly again!
 Ready to move on to microwave repairs?

 Moving on from dishwasher repairs, microwave repairs can be just as daunting.
 However, with a few tools and some knowledge of your appliance, you can easily have it working again in no time.
 The first step to tackling any repair is to unplug the power cord for safety reasons.
 Then remove the exterior cover of the machine; this will allow access to most components inside the unit.
 Once that’s done, take a look at all of the visible wiring and check if anything looks loose or frayed.
 If so, use electrical tape to secure them back into place.
 Additionally, check if there are any blown fuses and replace them according to manufacturer guidelines if needed.
 Lastly, inspect any other internal parts like fans or motors to make sure they’re free of dust and debris.
 If everything appears to be functioning properly then reinstall the outer housing before plugging it back into an outlet and testing it out.
 With these steps taken, your microwave should be running smoothly once more!
 Next up we’ll discuss garbage disposal repairs – another important task for keeping appliances in optimal shape.